 What to Expect from Car Accident Settlement in NY

-When you’ve suffered a car accident, the journey toward settlement can seem confusing and daunting.
+When you've suffered a car accident, the journey toward settlement can seem confusing and daunting.
 Oftentimes, more questions than answers pop up.
 What will my insurance cover?
-What if my insurance doesn’t cover everything?
-When do I need to consider hiring a car accident lawyer in NY?
+What if my insurance doesn't cover everything?
+Do I need a lawyer?

 Despite this, your focus is often geared toward important, controllable elements like recovery and finding a replacement car or mechanic.
 Sifting through legal jargon as you try to wrap your head around the process can overtake your evenings and leave you spiraling—but it doesn’t have to be this way.

-With your physical and mental well-being in mind, we’ve outlined everything to expect from a car accident settlement in NY.
-From average payouts to what a no-fault state is, keep reading for a legalese-free breakdown of New York car accident settlements.
+With your physical and mental well-being in mind, we've outlined everything to expect from a car accident settlement in NY.
+From average payouts to what a no-fault state is, keep reading for a breakdown of New York car accident settlements.
+Mighty's AI handles NY car accident claims as part of building your case file — applying the state-specific no-fault and comparative negligence frameworks automatically.

 What is New York’s Average Car Accident Settlement?